moustakas/desi-photometry/README.md

 ### Potential Targets

-When assigning fibers to targets, DESI *fiber-assignment* also records the *potential* targets, namely the set of targets *which could have been observed* by a given fiber (*including targets which end up being observed*).
+When assigning fibers to targets, DESI [fiber assignment](https://data.desi.lbl.gov/public/doc/papers/#code) also records the *potential* targets, namely the set of targets *which could have been observed* by a given fiber (*including targets which end up being observed*).